rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added a discussion about the prefix pattern to use for example modules.
    - Added a statement for NMDA to be listed as normative reference.
    - Added a new section about YANG module classification.
+   - Fixed an inconsistency in Section 4.6.2 where the example mentions identities, but uses them without their prefix as per Section 4.6.4.
+   - Fixed an inconsistency in Section 4.6.4 fails to use derived-from-or-self() mentioned back in Section 4.6.2.

 #  Terminology